EAD vs H-1B | Pros and Cons to Make the Right Decision

 • B-1 or B-2 visitor visa holders

-• Those cruise or airline passengers or crew members are transitioning to another country.
+• Cruise or airline passengers or crew members transitioning to another country.

 • F-1 and M-1 students who are not pursuing practical training

 To get an EAD card, you need to file an I-765 Application for Employment Authorization.
-This form requires a $380 fee and takes about 90 days (3 months) to process, though it may take longer depending on the caseload of the service center.
+This form requires a $470 fee for online filing or $520 for paper filing, and takes about two to three months to process, though it may take longer depending on the caseload of the service center.

 H-4 EAD